Skip to main content

 Importing Agents

-Importing an agent involves transferring it from your local system into your active environment, where it enters in a draft (undeployed) state.
+Importing an agent involves transferring it from your local system into your active environment, where it enters a draft (undeployed) state.
 There are two supported methods for importing agents:

 Importing agents using an agent file

 Use the orchestrate agents import command to import agents into the watsonx Orchestrate platform from a YAML, JSON, or Python file.
-You can import either natively built agents or external agents connected from other systems.
-To specify the agent file path, use the --file or -f flag:
+You can import either natively built agents, external agents connected from other systemsm, or even custom agents.

 BASH